 Otto & Mamatoglu, (2014) explained that the organizational justice, regardless of its type has a great potential to influence the performance of employees in an organization.
 Their study further suggested that employees who are highly satisfied with organizational justice are usually high performers and highly committed to their organization.

 Organizational justice regardless of its type has emerged as a crucial phenomenon helping in understanding the workplace behaviors and attitudes as well as its potential consequences on people (Nery, Neiva & Mendonça, 2016; Castillo & Fernandez, 2017; Tourani et al., 2016).
 Interactional justice has also a great level of influence on the intentions of employees to leave an organization.
-Zagladi, Hadiwidjojo, Rahayu & Noermijati, (2015) identified six different characteristics to explain the nature of interactional justice.
+Zagladi, Hadiwidjojo, Rahayu & Noermijati (2015) identified six different characteristics to explain the nature of interactional justice.
 These characteristics include honesty, respect for individual rights, justifying decisions, avoiding deception, propriety of behavior, and courtesy.
 The perception of employees regarding a particular characteristic of interactional justice actually affects the degree of turnover intentions.

 The areas of interactional justice normally encompass employee’s loyalty, theft and alienations, citizenship behavior, job satisfaction, organizational commitment, and turnover intentions (Ravangard, Ansarizade & Sajjadnia, 2013).
 Başar & Sığrı, (2015) divided interactional justice in two sub categories: informational justice, and interpersonal justice.
 Informational justice demonstrates that employees are furnished with objective data and provided with certain sensible amount of explanations, whenever there is a withdrawal from expectations.
 Whereas, interpersonal justice is the degree of politeness, respect, and dignity to which employees are treated in an organization.
 The absence of any of these forms of interactional justice results in an increase in mass exodus.
 Majority of the past literature focused upon the impact of organizational justice over the overall satisfaction of employees in an organization, however, the interactional justice dimension of the organization justice is not investigated with respect to employee’s intentions of continuing their sty or leaving an organization (Yuan, Jia & Zhao, 2016).